mag1yar/zustand-context/docs/docs/motivation.md

 For maximum flexibility, stores can work with or without a Provider:

-- Use `strict: false` and `defaultState` for provider-optional components
+- Use `strict: false` for provider-optional components
 - Graceful fallbacks when a provider doesn't exist
 - Ideal for component libraries and optional features